AdamStuckert/LabOnboarding/LabOnboarding.md

 Please take some of [the training courses](https://hpedsi.uh.edu/education/training), especially 110 Intro to HPC unless you are already cluster and SLURM proficient.
 [Here is a good intro to SLURM](https://blog.ronin.cloud/slurm-intro/), which is what our clusters use for job maintenance and scheduling.

-For code, please contact more senior lab members (including me!) for code.
+Code: please contact more senior lab members (including me!) for code.
 Eventually, there will be a common repository of code for the lab--but this does not yet exist.

+Software: use the command `module spider SOFTWARE` to see if the software you need is already installed on the cluster by the RCDC group.
+If not, I maintain some software in `/project/stuckert/software` and it is executable by the group.
+Finally, don't hesitate to install anaconda3 to maintain software (put it in your personal directory in project; that is `/project/stuckert/users/YOURUSERNAME`).
+It is a great resource.

 ## Undergraduate students